virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

     - `caption` *[optional]*
     - `placeholder` *[optional]*
     - `required` *[optional]*
+    - `regex` *[optional]* - A constructor for the JavaScript RegExp object to be tested against the field value during validation (defaults to null).
+If the test fails, the field will be marked invalid using regexText.
+    - `regexText` *[optional]* - The error text to display if regex is used and the test fails during validation (defaults to '')
     - `vtype` *[optional]* - A validation type name.
 Possible values:
         - `alpha` - The keystroke filter mask to be applied on alpha input.
 Defaults to: /[a-z_]/i
         - `alphanum` - The keystroke filter mask to be applied on alphanumeric input.
 Defaults to: /[a-z0-9_]/i
         - `email` - The keystroke filter mask to be applied on email input.
 See the email method for information about more complex email validation.
 Defaults to: /[a-z0-9_.-+\'@]/i
         - `url` - The keystroke filter mask to be applied on URL input.
     - `vtypeText` *[optional]* - A custom error message to display in place of the default message provided for the `vtype` currently set for this field (defaults to '').

+!!! note
-Note: only applies if `vtype` is set, else ignored.
+    > Only applies if `vtype` is set, else ignored.
-    - `regex` *[optional]* - A constructor for the JavaScript RegExp object to be tested against the field value during validation (defaults to null).
-If the test fails, the field will be marked invalid using regexText.
-    - `regexText` *[optional]* - The error text to display if regex is used and the test fails during validation (defaults to '')

 ##Custom buttons
 Custom buttons can be implemented in add-ons.
 They will execute procedures which are predefined in manifest.